FernandoVergara/CMS/lxplus/L1Trigger/RPCTriggerPrimitives/README.md

 This is the first version of the RPCTriggerPrimitives for the RPC detector.
 Which uses as a input the RPCDigis as an input and the RPCRecHits (New collection) as a output.
 The output of this module is an edm branch named RPCPrimitivesDigis, following the RPCRecHit format already committed in CMSSW_10_5_0_pre1.
+We apply the cluster size cut and emulate max two clusters per link board.
+The module can be tuned by the parameters LinkBoardCut and ClusterSizeCut.

 #  Out of the box instructions